kubeshop/testkube/docs/docs/articles/upgrade.md

 # Upgrade Testkube

-Upgrading Testkube will upgrade the cluster components.
+Upgrading Testkube will upgrade the cluster components to the latest version.
+The following applies both to Open Source and Commercial installations.

 There are two ways to upgrade Testkube: